Pages

 Making this burger involves many steps and much time.
 First is making the caramelized onions.
 These are wonderful to have on hand at all times.
 I make a large batch and freeze in small containers for quick use.
 Next is making the cabernet and shallot reduction sauce.
 This too freezes well in small containers when the craving comes for the Cab Burger.
 Well worth the effort.

-The Chez Cindy Cab Burgers
+The Chez Cindy Cab Burger

 1 1/2 pounds of ground chuck